-We use the mouse as a paradigm for investigating the developmental biology of female gonadogenesis and early embryogenesis.
-In particular, we investigate molecular mechanisms of oocyte-specific maternal factors that promote folliculogenesis, ensure fertilization and support early development.
+We use the mouse as a paradigm for investigating the developmental biology of gametogenesis and pre-implantation development.
+In particular, we investigate molecular mechanisms used by germ cell-specific factors to promote spermiogenesis in males and folliculogenesis in females to ensure fertilization and sustain pre-implantation development.
 Our research projects include:

-Fertilization: Monospermic fertilization is essential for the onset of development.
+Monospermic fertilization is essential for the onset of development.
 One sperm is required, but two are lethal.
 A major arbiter of this constricted window of opportunity is the zona pellucida that surrounds ovulated eggs and pre-implantation embryos.
 The extracellular human and mouse zonae pellucidae are composed of four (huZP1-4) or three (moZP1-3) glycoproteins, respectively.
 We have developed models in which sperm-egg recognition is predicated on the N-terminus of ZP2 which is cleaved by ovastacin, a metalloendoprotease released from egg cortical granules following fertilization.
+These studies have expanded into investigations into cortical granule biology and a transient block to penetration of the zona pellucida prior to a definitive block that precludes sperm binding.
 Molecular biology and mouse transgenesis are being used to validate these models and investigate subsequent events of mammalian fertilization.